nanajjar/uncc_cs2-pretext-project/notes/master-guide.md

     * Summarize what was learned.
     * Possibly tease how this connects to future modules (e.g., bigger projects).

+> **Additional Guidance (Chapter 2 and beyond):**
+>
+> * Keep using the same scenario if possible in future chapters (e.g., Audrey's Music Library) to reinforce continuity; show how to write Python-style contracts/tests first, then provide a short Java preview, if needed.
+> * Avoid assuming Java familiarity when teaching core design-recipe concepts—use Java examples only to demonstrate typed language advantages or constraints.

 ### 4.2 Lab Assignments & Homework

 * Design Recipe Lab: In weeks focusing on Track A, labs often involve: